SamOBrienOlinger/spoodle-space-pp5/README.md

 Heroku was used to deploy this project by the following these steps:

 1. Create or log in to your account on [Heroku.com](https://www.heroku.com/)
-2. Create a unique app name and choose your region
+2. Click "New" and select "Create new app", then add a unique app name and choose your region
 3. Click on create app
 4. Push your changes to GitHub
 5. Push the code to Heroku using the command git push Heroku main
-6. Log in to heroku.com and open the dashboard for your react application (remember this is separate from the DRF application that runs your API)
+6. Log in to heroku.com and open the dashboard for your React application (this is separate from the Django Rest Framework application that runs the API).
+In settings, make sure that the 'Config Vars' match the env.py file and that DEBUG and DEVELOPMENT are set correctly.
-7. Select the “Deploy” tab in the dashboard
+7. Before Selecting the “Deploy” tab in the dashboard, add 'Python' to the 'buildpack' if not already present.
-8. Scroll down to the bottom and then select “Deploy Branch”
+8. Connect to Github, the relevant repository and choose the correct branch before clicking on “Deploy Branch”
-9. Wait for your build to complete (you can click “view build log” to watch the process in a larger window)
-10. When you see the message “deployed to Heroku” in the build log, click the “open app” button at the top of the page.
+9. When you see the message “deployed to Heroku” in the build log, click the “open app” button at the top of the page.

 ### [**Technologies used**](#technologies-used)